106 Marlborough

 In January of 1941, the Dennetts acquired 104 Marlborough and from about 1944 made it their home.

-By 159, 106 Marlborough was the home of Edward Charles and his wife, Estelle (Waldman) Charles.
+By 1959, the apartment at 106 Marlborough was the home of Edward Charles and his wife, Estelle (Waldman) Charles.
 They previously had lived in an apartment at 184 Marlborough.
 They continued to live at 106 Marlborough until about 1962, when they moved to 303 Marlborough.

-On December 19, 1962, 106 Marlborough was acquired from the estate of Meier Karp (who died in 1957) by John H. Ayvazian, Jr.; Nubar J. Dinjian; George Najarian; and Thomas Moranian, trustees of the Penwood Realty Trust
+Meier Karp died in September of 1962 and on December 19, 1962, 106 Marlborough was acquired from his estate by John H. Ayvazian, Jr.; Nubar J. Dinjian; George Najarian; and Thomas Moranian, trustees of the Penwood Realty Trust.

 In March of 1963, the trust applied for (and subsequently received) permission to remodel the property into ten apartments.
 As part of the remodeling, it lowered the front entrance to street level.